Maciek-cod/REVcalc/README.md

 inserts them to the SQLight database and makes calculations.
 In order to see the profit and the tax to pay, user needs to click '**My Transactions**'.

 ### Files created

 Inside a directory called Revcalc is an application named *calcapp*.
 Inside that application is a folder named *static* where all static files are stored:
-- script.js file is JavaScript code to give web pages interactive elements that engage a user, like responsive menu.
+- script.js file is JavaScript code to give web pages interactive elements that engage a user, like responsive menu and 'Please wait...
+Uploading new file.' message.
 - style.css file stores CSS code to describe the presentation of the document.

 Another folder inside Revcalc directory named *templates* contains all HTML files.
 In the models.py file there are all Django model classes.
 Views.py takes a web request and returns a web response.
 Urls.py file defines the mapping between URLs and views.
-Forms.py contain Django forms code.
+Forms.py contains Django forms code i.e. Document Form used to upload a txt file.
 And the admin.py file is used to display my models in the Django admin panel.

 ### GUI